ustwo/ustwo.com-frontend/README.md

 ### CDN

-We (will soon) have *everything* served up from a CDN, and by that we mean that ustwo.com is pointed at the CDN URL on a DNS level!
+We have *everything* served up from a CDN, and by that we mean that ustwo.com is pointed at the CDN URL on a DNS level!
+Call it the "CDN first" approach if you will and look out for a blog post soon...

 Unless you have a lot of user dependent dynamic content (and it's not feasible moving these areas to subdomains) the trick is to remove caching from all layers